Updated: Mar 18

 Having talked about the Yamas in a previous blog, I outline briefly what the niyamas entail.
-The niyamas tell you about how you can transform your life and others' lives by adhering to certain moralities.
+The niyamas tell you how you can transform your life and others' lives by adhering to certain moralities.

 2.1 Sauca – cleanliness, who does not like to enter a clean home?
 This cleanliness is not only in your home but also your workspace or in the yoga studio.
 Ensure you treat borrowed yoga equipment or other objects with care; make sure your body odour does not disturb others.
 Sauca furthermore gives you this aspiration to a purer diet, posture, exercise, and still the mind through meditation.
 You increase the circulation of blood and get rid of toxins in your body.